Missouri plans execution after Oklahoma stay over drug secrecy

 In their petition to the U.S. Supreme Court, Rousan’s attorneys said the state was planning to use “compounded pentobarbital prepared by an unknown person in an unknown manner, without any assurance by an accredited laboratory that the substance is what the state purports it to be.”

-But Rousan’s attorneys argued that Rousan has a right to know what he will be injected with.
+The attorneys argue that Rousan has a right to know what he will be injected with, and that Missouri’s secret execution drugs could cause undue suffering.
+Missouri has refused to provide a lab analysis of the compounded mixture it intends to use, the appeal states.

+“Death, of course, is the goal of an execution.
+But it may not be inflicted in a manner that presents a ‘substantial risk of serious harm,'” it says.

 On Monday, the Oklahoma Supreme Court halted the executions of Clayton Lockett, scheduled for Tuesday, and Charles Warner, scheduled for April 29.
 The court said the inmates had the right to have an opportunity to challenge the secrecy over the drugs Oklahoma intends to use to put them to death.